johny77g/nuBuilder4-cloner/README.md

 nuRunPHPHidden() is used to set Hash Cookies and pass arguments from JavaScript to the cloner script.

-- **cloner_f1**
+- **cloner_source**
   - (Optional) The form ID (primary key) of the source form to clone.
 The current form is used if empty/not set.
-- **cloner_f2**
+- **cloner_dest**
   - (Optional) The form ID (primary key) of the destination form.
 A new form is created if empty/not set.
 - **cloner_tabs**
   - (Optional) Specify the tabs to include.
 By default, all tabs are included.
-- **cloner_without_objects**
+- **cloner_objects**
-  - (Optional) If set to "1", only the form is cloned, without its objects.
+  - (Optional, default: 1) If set to "0", only the form is cloned, without its objects.
+- **cloner_subforms**
+  - (Optional, default: 0) If set to "1", also clone the associated subforms.
+- **cloner_iframe_forms**
+  - (Optional, default: 0) If set to "1", also clone the associated subforms.
 - **cloner_dump**
-  - (Optional) If set to "1", dump the SQL INSERT statements to the browser window instead of executing them.
+  - (Optional, default: 0) If set to "1", dump the SQL INSERT statements to the browser window instead of executing them.
 - **cloner_open_new_form**
-  - (Optional) If set to "1", the new (destination) form is not shown after the cloning.
+  - (Optional, default: 1) If set to "1", the new (destination) form is not shown after the cloning.
 Not available in dump mode.
 - **cloner_new_pks**
-  - (Optional) If set to "0", no new primary keys are generated.
+  - (Optional: default: 0) If set to "0", no new primary keys are generated.
 This option is only available in dump mode.

 ## Usage Examples: